 If I could travel through time, I would share what I know with my younger self.

 Being confronted with a burnout thoroughly shook up my life.
 But I am grateful for the lessons I learned.
 I have learned to study my feelings and my discomfort, to consider what would do me good and to take care of it myself.
 I don't have a carefree life, I work hard, still get tired, feel pain, become upset or unhappy, but I sense more easily when I'm not OK and what I need.
 I meditate, do yoga, cycle, swim, go outside (not all at once of course!) and I notice the difference when I don't.
 I can still get lost in mental work or get caught up in doing things for someone else that I don't enjoy myself, but more often I put myself first and do what I want.
 Quiet time alone, for example, is incredibly important to me.
 I don't need to be bouncing around in a good mood and energetic all the time.
 And sometimes I choose to ignore what I know.
 Then I struggle to regain my energy and that’s OK.
 I don't have to be progressing on something all the time and paradoxically, my life is progressing.
 I can laugh again and be more spontaneous.
-I like myself better.
-I have a closer relationship with my husband and I'm doing the job I've always dreamt of!
+I like myself better and I'm doing the job I've always dreamt of!

 If I could travel through time I would share what I know now with my younger self, but I can't.
 I'm sharing my story here because I believe that being honest about our challenges and problems helps us all get better.
 No one should be ashamed of asking for help to live a healthy and happy life.

 MY VISION ON BURNOUT PREVENTION: REST WHEN NEEDED!